Chisholm Trail Facts

 HOW LARGE WERE THE INDIVIDUAL CATTLE DRIVES?

-The typical herd going up the trail included approximately 2,500 cattle, 10 to 12 cowboys, a remuda of extra horses, and a chuck wagon for food and gear.
-Sixteen longhorns and six drovers walk in the Fort Worth Herd cattle drive that can be seen daily in the Stockyards.
+The typical herd going up the trail included approximately 2,500 cattle, 10 to 12 cowboys, a remuda of extra horses and a chuck wagon for food and gear.
+Every day at 11:30am and 4pm, six drovers on horseback walk sixteen longhorns down East Exchange Street, to pay homage to these cattle drives.
+It is the world's only twice-daily cattle drive.

 WHAT WAS THE ROUTE OF THE CHISHOLM TRAIL?

-The cattle taken along the Chisholm Trail came from south Texas toward San Antonio and straight north past Belton, Waco and Fort Worth after crossing the Red River.
+The cattle taken along the Chisholm Trail came from south Texas toward San Antonio and straight north past Belton, Waco and Fort Worth before crossing the Red River.

-WHAT WERE THE VARIOUS NAMES FOR THE CATTLE DRIVES?
+WHAT WERE OTHER NAMES FOR THE CHISHOLM TRAIL?

 According to the Texas Historical Commission, the Chisholm Trail had various other names, including the McCoy Trail, the Great Texas Trail, the Cattle Trail, the Eastern Trail, and the Kansas Trail.